sokra/items-store/README.md

 Mixin for react component.

+It uses update batching of react, so you **must** ensure that all calls to `ItemsStore.setItemData` and callbacks of `read...` are inside the react event system, batched with `ReactUpdates.batchedUpdates` or use a continuous batching strategy (i. e. `ReactRAFBatchingStrategy`).

 **component**

 It's expected from the component to provide a static `getState` function.
-It can optionally provide a `getAdditionalInitialState` instance method.

 The context of the component must contain a key `stores` which is an object containing all stores (i. e. `{Messages: [ItemsStore], Users: [ItemsStore]}`).